 Cystic fibrosis can affect many areas of the body, including the pancreas and liver, but generally, CF most severely affects the lungs, according to the Cystic Fibrosis Foundation.
 CF can cause your body to secrete a thick, glue-like substance in your lungs, pancreas, and liver.

 Having damaged lungs hinders your ability to breathe, your quality of life, and your life expectancy.
 A person with cystic fibrosis may have frequent and recurring lung infections, such as bronchitis or pneumonia.
 Each infection causes additional damage to the lungs.

 What Is a Lung Transplant?

-After completing a thorough evaluation, they are placed on the lung transplant waiting list to wait for a pair of donor lungs to become available.
+After completing a thorough evaluation, people in need of a transplant are placed on the lung transplant waiting list to wait for a pair of donor lungs to become available.
 During a lung transplant, a surgeon replaces the damaged lungs from a person with CF with the healthy lungs of a recently deceased donor.

 You may be housed in the intensive care unit for some time and placed on a ventilator, which mechanically breathes for you.
 Antibiotics and immunosuppressant drugs are typically administered immediately.
 These immunosuppressant drugs are required for the rest of your life to keep your transplanted lungs healthy.\